 - Improve implementation.
 Develop better wildlife regulations, policies, practices, and decision-making tools.

 - Improve accountability.
 Ensure government agencies, permittees, and other are fulfilling their conservation duties.

 Who We Are

 Within Defenders of Wildlife, staff from many programs contribute to the Center’s work.
 Our core team is the staff of the Endangered Species Conservation Department.
-Jacob Malcom and Michael Evans lead our data science work.
+Michael Evans lead our data science work.
 Matthew Moskwik leads our spatial science work.
 Megan Evansen coordinates and helps with key projects for the Center.
-And Ya-Wei Li directs the Center.
+And Jacob Malcom directs the Center.